SpiwalObsessed/KyberVencordCrypt/README.md

 ## NOTICE:
 KyberVencordCrypt ONLY runs on Vencord Web as of now.
 Sorry!
+NEW NOTICE: IF A MESSAGE HAS A YELLOW MARKER INSTEAD OF GREEN, THE OTHER PERSON IS USED AN OLD VERSION OF KDC.
+DISABLE ENCRYPTION AND ASK THEM TO UPDATE

 ## INSTALLATION
 To install, please install Tampermonkey from https://www.tampermonkey.net/ and then click [here](https://github.com/SpiwalObsessed/KyberVencordCrypt/raw/refs/heads/main/KyberVencordCrypt.user.js) to install the userscript!